univec-ai/postvec/web/docs/install/setup.md

 ## EL9 / non-`postgresql-common`

-There is no `pg_lsclusters`. `--pg-config` must identify the PostgreSQL binaries, and `--config-dir` must already be included by `postgresql.conf`.
+There is no `pg_lsclusters`. `--pg-config` must identify the PostgreSQL binaries and `--config-dir` must already be included by `postgresql.conf`.

 ```bash
 sudo -u postgres postvec setup \